 1. Get to Know Your Prospect

-Probably the most effective way to get over call reluctance is to take some time to learn about your prospect.
+Probably the most effective way to get over call reluctance, in terms of lead generation, is to take some time to learn about your prospect.
 Doing some research ahead of time makes it easier to connect with them personally and gives you a natural topic of conversation, reducing the fear of the unknown.
 We often make up our mind about a person before we ever actually reach out, which can feed into the anxiety and discomfort that goes along with making customer calls.

 Here’s the thing: Even though you’ve never met, the more you feel like you know the person, the more comfortable you will be picking up the phone and calling them.
 Doing a little research ahead of time can give you the context you need to feel more connected to your prospect.
 You’ll also learn things that you can use to direct your conversation and give you touchpoints to fall back on to avoid awkward silences.